Heart of Moldova Party

 The Heart of Moldova Republican Party (Partidul Republican „Inima Moldovei”; PRIM; lit. 'first') is a pro-Russian political party in Moldova founded by the former governor of Gagauzia and 2024 presidential candidate Irina Vlah.
 Earlier, in 2023, Irina Vlah founded the non-partisan political organization Platform Moldova.
 The party positions itself as left-conservative and advocating for diplomatic neutrality.

-The party intended to run in the 2025 Moldovan parliamentary election as part of the Patriotic Electoral Bloc (BEP), but it was excluded from the election two days before it took place due to accussations of illegal financing of the party.
+The party intended to run in the 2025 Moldovan parliamentary election as part of the Patriotic Electoral Bloc (BEP), but it was excluded from the election two days before it took place due to accusations of illegal financing of the party.

 History

 Background

 Irina Vlah began her political career in the Party of Communists of the Republic of Moldova (PCRM).
 From 2009 to 2014, Vlah represented the PCRM in Parliament, and in 2014 she left the communist faction, accusing them of collaborating with the then pro-European alliances.
 In 2015, she left the PCRM.

 In 2015, with the support of the Party of Socialists of the Republic of Moldova (PSRM), Irina Vlah won the Gagauz gubernatorial election.
 In 2019, she was re-elected with a record percentage of over 91% of the votes.